homeSurvice6/mc-exercise/FUBAR.md

 ## Team members:

+* team leader : Nura Tabanjeh
 * Haneen Bader
-* Yousef Jalboush
+* Yousef Abu Jalboush
 * abdalla mahmoud khattab
 * Qusai Alnonah
 * Saif Momani
-* Nura Tabanjeh

-This is what  Qusai and Haneen and Yousef did on Bobs computer when working on the first feature
+This is what  Qusai and Haneen and Yousef did on Bobs computer when working on the first feature.